Online store - check. Brand - check. Products - check!

 If you have already been through at least one busy season then you have a leg up.
 Review your sales from last year to see what your biggest sellers were and compare this with any notable changes to your product’s market.
 Use this data to gauge which items are likely to be your biggest sellers this year.

 Determining how much inventory to purchase is a delicate balancing act.

 - Make sure that you have sufficient inventory to fill your projected demands.
-It’s very common for customers to abandon a shopping cart if they discover the item they want is out of stock.
+It is very common for customers to abandon a shopping cart if they discover the item they want is out of stock.

-Your busy season can actually be a good way to clear out some of the product that hasn’t been selling well.
+Your busy season can actually be a good way to clear out some of the product that has not been selling well.
 Here are a few ideas to move your stale product:

 - Promote discounted pricing to draw traffic to your store.